clemcode/frontend-hydration-demo/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Hydration demos

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This repo contains a few demos of Nuxt 3 hydration problems and solutions.

 ## Setup